spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 Service discovery is a way for the Matrix network to discover where a Matrix server is.
 This is necessary for federation to work.

-There are 2 types of well-known service discovery that Matrix makes use of:
+There are 3 types of well-known service discovery that Matrix makes use of:

 - (important) **Federation Server discovery** (`/.well-known/matrix/server`) -- assists other servers in the Matrix network with finding your server.
 Without a proper configuration, your server will effectively not be part of the Matrix network.

 - (not that important) **Client Server discovery** (`/.well-known/matrix/client`) -- assists programs that you use to connect to your server (e.g. Element Web), so that they can make it more convenient for you by automatically configuring the "Homeserver URL" and "Identity Server URL" addresses.

+- (optional) **Support service discovery** (`/.well-known/matrix/support`) -- gets server admin contact and support page of the domain.

 ## Federation Server Discovery